-20 6 Uncertainty calculations
+6 Uncertainty calculations

-To judge the quality of a $\Delta\chi$ or χ tensor fitted using PCS, RDC, PRE or CCR data, Paramagpy offers three methods to test the robustness of the fit, structure-sourced, bootstrap and Monte-Carlo.
-The structure-sourced method assumes that multiple models in a PDB file represent experimental uncertainty in the atomic coordinates as is common for NMR structure (see section 7.1).
-In this approach, a tensor is fitted to each individual model and uncertainties in the fitted tensor parameters are reported.
-The alternative bootstrapping method repeats the fit many times, with each iteration randomly sampling a specified proportion of the data, and subsequently reports the standard deviation in the fitted tensor parameters.
+To judge the quality of a $\Delta \chi$ or χ tensor fitted using PCS, RDC, PRE or CCR data, Paramagpy offers two methods to test the robustness of the fit, bootstrap and Monte-Carlo.
+The bootstrapping method repeats the fit many times, with each iteration randomly sampling a specified proportion of the data, and subsequently reports the standard deviation in the fitted parameters.
 The Monte-Carlo method repeats the fit using all the data, but each time adds noise to the experimental values.
 The noise is sourced from a uniform distribution that has been scaled by values provided by the user for each atom.
 These scaling values are ideally calculated from noise in the spectrum to reflect uncertainty in peak positions or amplitudes (Kontaxis et al., 2000).
 The standard deviations in the fitted tensor parameters are then reported.